-They are farmed for their meat, feathers and down and to produce fatty livers.
+They are farmed for their meat, feathers and down and to produce fatty livers (goose meat is also notoriously fat).
 Eggs hatch within 30 to 35 days depending on breed.
-Ninety-four per cent of the 2.5 million tonnes of goose meat consumed annually worldwide is produced in China from many different breeds, followed by the Ukraine, Egypt and Hungary.
+Ninety-four per cent of the 2.5 million tonnes of goose meat consumed annually worldwide is produced in China (from many different breeds), followed by the Ukraine, Egypt and Hungary.
 Only 900 tonnes are produced in the US.
-Goose meat is notoriously fat.

 Geese are usually disease free, hardy, have long lives and can exist by foraging and without supplementary feed.
 Although this is thought to be due to their capacity to digest fibre in the diet, it is in fact their ability to extract protein from the herbage that they forage.
 They are farmed in small groups with one gander to about four females.
 They may be kept on free range or in pens with slatted floors or on straw bedding.

 Gaggles of geese can be seen in many parts of the country, apparently in an unmanaged, nomadic state but usually close to water.
 About 5,000 young geese (goslings) were killed in 2002 yielding 20 tonnes of meat with a retail value of $400,000.
 It is therefore very much a backyard rather than a commercial industry and preference is for white feathered breeds such as the Embden.
 A gosling of 2.5 to 4.0 kg dressed weight retailed for $22.9/kg in 2009.
 There is at least one farm in North Central Victoria which supplies goslings to a retail outlet in Bendigo and another Victorian processor cannot get sufficient goslings to meet demand, particularly at Christmas and Easter time.
 In 2007, there were seven abattoirs that claimed to process geese.